NateJacobs/Brickset-API/readme.markdown

 <?php $brickset_api = new BricksetAPIFunctions; ?>
 ```

-2. Pass a set number to the get_set_number method.
+2. Pass a set number to the get_by_number method.
 ```
 <?php $set_data = $brickset_api->get_by_number( '8014' ); ?>
 ```